UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Clusters/Acknowledging_RC_Systems.md

 ---
-title: Acknowledging the Use of RC Systems
+title: Acknowledging the Use of DSH Systems
 categories:
- - Myriad
- - Aristotle
+ - Data Save HAven
- - User Guide
+ - DSH
 layout: docs
 ---